 There’re a few extras in this game to keep you entertained which include up to 10 slots for your ATV’s so you can design different bikes for different races, and with up to 100,000 bike variations, there’s plenty to choose from.

-There are three types of races, Sprint which is 5 laps of pure speed (like what I did there) but only a couple of very small jumps, Race which is 3 laps and has jumps in there to give you trick boosts to try and catch your opponents, and then there’s Freestyle with huge jumps and has you trying to get the top score possible.
-Obviously the more tricks you do, the more score bonuses you get.
+There are three types of races, Sprint which is 5 laps of pure speed (like what I did there) but only a couple of very small jumps, Race which is 3 laps long and has some jumps in there to give you trick boosts to try and catch your opponents, and then there’s Freestyle with huge jumps and has you trying to get the top score possible.
+Obviously, the more tricks you do, the more score bonuses you get.
 Freestyle is my favourite race type on the game.

 The graphics used in the game are amazing.
 The background scenery looks like someone has taken a picture of it and stuck it into the game, which really uses what the PS3 has to offer.
 To say people are saying that the PS3 has yet to hit its full potential is quite scary to think of what the PS3 could actually achieve, but I really can’t see graphics getting anymore photo-realistic for scenery.